Danziger/jobjs/README.md

 Reporting a problem
 -------------------

-Don't hesitate to report any issue you find in this website/project by opening a new issue in this repository, but please make sure that problem hasn't been reported before by another user.
+Don't hesitate to report any issue you find in this website/project by opening a new issue in this repository, but please make sure that problem hasn't been reported before by another user as an Issue or already appears in the TODOs below.

 <br />